Managing Your Finances: Utilizing the 50/30/20 Budget for Separated and Divorced Women

 Numerous financial experts advise accumulating a few months’ worths of essential living expenses as an emergency fund.
 However, we recommend starting with a minimum of $500, sufficient to cover minor unexpected expenses and repairs, and gradually building on it.

 Without a backup plan to cope with unforeseen circumstances, avoiding further debt becomes almost impossible.
-By having an emergency fund, you can mitigate the risk of accumulating more debt and experience greater peace of mind.
+By having an emergency fund, you can mitigate the risk of accumulating more debt and experience greater peace of mind and making it easier in managing your finances long term.

-Priority #2 – The second priority should be taking advantage of the employer match on your 401(k) plan.
+Priority #2 – The second priority should be taking advantage of the employer match on your 401(k) plan of pension.

 The first step towards financial security is to pursue the easiest sources of income.
-For many individuals, that entails utilizing tax-advantaged accounts like a 401(k) plan.
+For many individuals, that entails utilizing tax-advantaged accounts like a 401(k) plan or KiwiSaver.
 If your employer offers a matching contribution, it’s advisable to contribute the maximum amount to take advantage of this free money.

 Why do we prioritize capturing employer contributions over debt repayment?
 Simply put, this opportunity represents a significant source of free money, tax incentives, and compound interest that won’t be available in the future.
-By making regular long-term savings a habit, you’re more likely to build substantial wealth over time.
+By making regular long-term savings a habit, you’re more likely to build substantial wealth over time and is one of the easiest and simplest ways to help in managing your finances.

 It’s vital to recognize the power of compound interest and act accordingly.
 Failing to save $1,000 in your 20s could cost you up to $20,000 in retirement savings.
 Therefore, it’s critical to start early and make the most of this financial tool